-- 1. All publicly noticed meetings of the full Democratic State Central Committee and of each full town committee in Connecticut should be open to all members of the Democratic Party regardless of race, sex, age, color, creed, national origin, religion, ethnic identity, sexual orientation, gender identification, economic status, philosophical persuasion or disability (hereinafter collectively referred to as "status"). - 2.
+- All public meetings at all levels of the Democratic Party in Connecticut should be open to all members of the Democratic Party regardless of race, sex, age, color, creed, national origin, religion, ethnic identity, sexual orientation, economic status, philosophical persuasion or physical disability (hereinafter collectively referred to as "status"). - 2.
 No test for membership in, nor any oaths of loyalty to, the Democratic Party in Connecticut should be required or used which has the effect of requiring prospective or current members of the Democratic Party to acquiesce in, condone or support discrimination based on "status". - 3.
-The time and place for all full public meetings of the Democratic Party in Connecticut on all levels should be publicized fully and in such a manner as to assure timely notice to all interested persons.
-Such meetings must be held in places accessible to all Party members and large enough to accommodate all interested persons and should be conducted pursuant to a publicly available agenda. - 4.
+The time and place for all public meetings of the Democratic Party in Connecticut on all levels should be publicized fully and in such a manner as to assure timely notice to all interested persons.
+Such meetings must be held in places accessible to all Party members and large enough to accommodate all interested persons. - 4.
 The Democratic Party in Connecticut, on all levels, should support the broadest possible registration without discrimination based on "status". - 5.
-The Democratic Party in Connecticut should publicize fully and in such manner as to assure notice to all interested parties a full description of the legal and practical procedures for selection of Democratic Party officers and representatives on all levels, including all positions as officers and representatives of the State Democratic Party.
-Such publication should be done in such fashion that all prospective and current members of this State Democratic Party and prospective candidates or applicants for any elected or appointed position within the State Democratic Party will be fully and adequately informed of the procedures in time to participate in each selection procedure at all levels of the Democratic Party organization, with full and adequate opportunity to compete for office.
-Any person who is an enrolled Democratic elector may be elected to any Party office except where specifically prohibited by law. - 6.
-In electing its delegates to the National Convention, at both the district and state levels, the Democratic Party in Connecticut shall attempt to reasonably reflect the apportionment of women, young people, and minority group members of the registered Democrats in each district and the state. - 7.
-The Democratic Party in Connecticut shall adopt an affirmative action plan designed to encourage full participation by all Democrats in the delegate selection process and in all Party affairs, with particular concern for African Americans, Hispanics, Native Americans,

-Asian/Pacific Americans, women, youths, the LGBTQ+ community, and persons with disabilities.
+The Democratic Party in Connecticut should publicize fully and, in such manner, as to assure notice to all interested parties a full description of the legal and practical procedures for selection of Democratic Party officers and representatives on all levels.
+Publication of these procedures should be done in such fashion that all prospective and current members of this State Democratic Party will be fully and adequately informed of the pertinent procedures in time to participate in each selection procedure at all levels of the Democratic Party organization. - 6.
+The Democratic Party in Connecticut should publicize fully and, in such manner, as to assure notice to all interested parties, a complete description of the legal and practical qualifications of all positions as officers and representatives of the State Democratic Party.
+Such publication should be done in timely fashion so that all prospective candidates or applicants for any elected or appointed position within this State Democratic Party will have full and adequate opportunity to compete for office. - 7.
+The Democratic Party in Connecticut in electing its delegates to the National Convention, at both the district and state levels, shall attempt to reasonably reflect the apportionment of women, young people, and minority group members of the registered Democrats in each district and the state. - The Democratic Party in Connecticut shall adopt an affirmative action plan designed to encourage full participation by all Democrats in the delegate selection process and in all Party affairs, with particular concern for African Americans, Hispanics, Native Americans, Asian/Pacific Americans, women, youths, the LGBTQ community, and persons with disabilities. - 9.
+Any person, who is an enrolled Democratic elector, may participate in any and all party meetings, caucuses and conventions and may be elected to any Party office except where specifically prohibited by law.